bocribbz/openai-chat/README.md

-# openai-chat
+# openai-chatbot

-Building a simple chat using OpenAI API inside a Jupyter Notebook.
+Building a simple chatbot using OpenAI API inside a Jupyter Notebook.

 ## Generate a token to use with Jupyter Notebook